SpaceAppsXploration/xpreader-client/README.md

 * Install packages via Bower: `bower install`
 * Install Gulp: `sudo npm install -g gulp`
 * Install packages via Gulp: `gulp`
+* Install http-server: `sudo npm install -g http-server`

+To open it locally:
-Open `index.html` in your browser.
+Go to the root folder and execute the server `http-server .` Open the address in your browser.